Does Car Insurance Cover Windshield Repair?

 Your auto insurance policy likely covers windshield repair or replacement, though you will need to carry comprehensive coverage.
 However, using your insurance may not be the best or cheapest way to take care of windshield damage.

 Read on to find out more about how insurance companies handle auto glass damage.
-Or, enter your ZIP code above if you're ready to start comparing quotes—it's free!
+Or, enter your ZIP code above if you're ready to start comparing quotes for free!

 Your windshield and auto glass are covered by your car insurance if you carry comprehensive coverage.
 This coverage can protect your vehicle from non-collision damages including weather damage (like hail, flooding, etc.), theft and animal damage (including colliding with larger animals such as deer).
 When paired with collision coverage, this combination is often referred to as “full coverage.”
 Consider adding comprehensive coverage if your vehicle is worth $4,000 or more.
 Bear in mind that comprehensive claims are often subject to a deductible.

 If your windshield is damaged in an accident in which you were not at fault, the damage will be paid for by the property damage liability coverage of the at-fault party.

 Yes.
 If the cracks or chips are too big to be repaired with resin, your auto insurance provider will pay for the installation of a new windshield.
 In many cases, the cost to replace a windshield is more expensive than the deductible, meaning that going through insurance could be a good idea.

 Using your insurance coverage could be wise if it seems likely that you will have to get a new windshield entirely.
 However, if it’s just a small chip or minor damage, it may not be wise to file a claim.
 Generally speaking, if your deductible is higher than $1,000, it will not likely be worth filing a claim, as most repairs won’t cost that much.